KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 '      Beautiful'
 ```

-we can also fill the range with a character
+we can also fill the range with a character.

 ```python
 >>> 'Beautiful'.ljust(15, '-')